Raymond Stainback, MD, FASE

 Dear Mr. president,

-On behalf of a bunch of Tau enthusiasts, please investigate a research misconduct with many connections to ASE.
+On behalf of a group of Tau enthusiasts, we request an investigation into research misconduct with many connections to ASE.

-Tau, left ventricular diastolic time constant is well accepted as the most established index to describe diastolic function.
-Unfortunately, nobody is measuring it in daily clinic as a direct consequence of this research misconduct.
+Tau, the left ventricular diastolic time constant, is widely accepted as the most established index used to describe diastolic function.
+Unfortunately, it is not measured in daily clinics due to this research misconduct.

-Fair to say motivated reasoning is not strange in researchers.
-If an influential researcher used it to justify a wrong method or a tool, it is like put the lighthouse on a wrong place.
-Traumatic events could follow in consequence of the reckless behaviour.
+It is fair to say that motivated reasoning is not uncommon in researchers.
+If an influential researcher uses it to justify a wrong method or tool, it is like putting the lighthouse in the wrong place.
+Traumatic events could follow as a result of reckless behaviour.

-Not only the incorrect theory is misleading, but also it has negative effect on genuine Tau research and development.
-All the papers mentioned here had been rejected several times by mainstream journals, yet measurement of Tau thrived on the other side of the planet.
-Mindray launched the first Tau-measurable Echo machine 5 years ago.
+Not only is the incorrect theory misleading, but it also has a negative effect on genuine Tau research and development.
+Yet the measurement of Tau thrived on the other side of the planet.
+Mindray launched the first Tau-measurable Echo machine in 2017.

-Tau is the only one index directly related to how powerful the cardiac muscle is.
+Tau is the only index directly related to the power of the cardiac muscle.
 Once it is excluded, all the approaches from the ASE diastolic function guidelines have to be indirect descriptions.
-Comparison with Tau, the routine assessment of diastolic function could be inaccurate up to around 30% of the studies.
-We can elaborate it on request.
+Compared with Tau, routine assessments of diastolic function could be inaccurate up to 30% of the time.
+We can elaborate on this upon request.

-Please investigate and give Tau a chance, which is consistent with the mission of “to advance cardiovascular ultrasound and improve lives through excellence in education, research, innovation, advocacy, and service to the profession and the public.”
+Please investigate and give Tau a chance, which is consistent with the mission of "advancing cardiovascular ultrasound and improving lives through excellence in education, research, innovation, advocacy, and service to the profession and the public."

-Please don’t hesitate to let me know if further explanation is needed.
+Please do not hesitate to let us know if further explanation is needed.